Phlebotomy (blood drawing) in a rabbit

 Application of a cotton swab during 1 minute after venipuncture

-The rabbit should remain under observation over the next hours to ensure that hemostasis is complete.
+It is essential to monitor the rabbit closely over the next few hours to ensure that hemostasis is complete.

 MediRabbit